HKang42/HKang42.github.io/_posts/2020-06-26-DBSCAN_Implementation.md

  - If they do have neighbors, then the cluster is expanded.

- - Repeatedly grow the cluster until there are no more neighbors.
+ - Repeatedly grow the cluster until the poimts do not have enough neighbors to grow the cluster.

  - Then choose a different starting point and repeat the process.